Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Holographic Superfluid with a Massive Gauge Field

 For the moment we take \eqref{bb2} as a phenomenological equation also for the three-dimensional field theory dual to the gravitational theory \eqref{eq:action2}; this treatment is in agreement with the numerical results below.

 Comparing the non-conservation equation \eqref{bb2} with equation \eqref{chargeNonCons} in the hydrodynamic framework we conclude that the parameter $m$, and hence the pinning frequency $\omega_0$, is not present for the model \eqref{eq:action2}.
-We will see that also the phase relaxation rate $\Omega$ is zero in this model.
+The dynamics of the quasi-normal modes will confirm that this model does not display phase relaxation.

 Before analysing the dynamics of the model \eqref{eq:action2} we briefly comment on the thermodynamics of its pseudo-spontaneously broken phase.
-In figure \ref{fig:mass1} we show numerical data for the scalar condensate at different values of the normalised bulk mass $M_A$.
-We observe how a finite, small bulk mass $M_A$ increases the value of the condensate and the critical temperature of the system but the phase transition remains sharp.
+In figure \ref{fig:mass1} we show numerical data for the dimensionless scalar condensate at different values of the normalised bulk mass $M_A$.
+We observe how a finite, small bulk mass $M_A$ increases the value of the condensate and the critical temperature of the system but the phase transition remains sharp (in contrast to the model in section~\ref{sec1}).
 An intuitive argument for this behaviour is that, in this model, the Goldstone mode is not relaxing and thus there is still a sharp and clear definition of order.